Trending Apps

 This redundancy not only leads to overspend and waste but also introduces security and compliance risks.

-Development, design, and marketing tools show the highest instances of overlap, either within the departmental stack or overlapping with other department’s investments.
+Development and Marketing tools continue to have the highest instances of overlap, either within the departmental stack or overlapping with other department’s investments.
+For instance, SMS communications platforms being invested in by both marketing and customer success teams.

 But as vendors’ offerings expand, the frustrating side-effect is that their new functionality overlaps with other tools in the same stack.